What Is The Geographic Targeting Orders (GTO)

 GTOs address a problem with individuals who purchase high-end residential properties anonymously.
-An insurance company under GTO should report unfinished housing sales ($ 300,000 or more) to legal entity buyers within 30 days of closing.
+Under GTO, an insurance company should report unfinished housing sales ($ 300,000 or more) to legal entity buyers within 30 days of closing.
 The purchaser must include ownership information at a threshold of 25% for the legal entity, and the insurance company must verify the identity of the rights holders and their representatives using documentary tools.

-While GTOs previously worked exclusively with money-related activities, they now cover not only money but also transactions involving “funds.”
+While GTOs previously worked exclusively with money-related activities, they now cover money and transactions involving "funds."
 If institutions do not comply with GTO, FinCEN may impose fines on institutions or individual prison sentences of 5-10 years.
 GTOs determine which companies should comply with their record-keeping and reporting obligations.
 GTOs are regulated for a limited period, which is valid for up to 60 days in the 2000s, while this period is now extended to 180 days under the U.S. Patriot Act.
 Some possible situations may also extend this time by FinCEN.

-As we mentioned earlier, there were nine geographical regions that were included in the jurisdiction of GTO.
+As we mentioned earlier, nine geographical regions were included in the jurisdiction of GTO.
 You can find these regions below: